Battle of Appomattox Court House: Military situation

 With his supplies at Appomattox destroyed, Lee now looked west to the railway at Lynchburg, where more supplies awaited him.
-However, on the morning of April 8 a battalion of the 15th Pennsylvania Cavalry was detached from Stoneman's Raid into North Carolina and southwestern Virginia and had made a demonstration to within three miles of Lynchburg, giving the appearance of being the vanguard of a much larger force.
+However, on the morning of April 8, a battalion of the 15th Pennsylvania Cavalry was detached from Stoneman's Raid into North Carolina and southwestern Virginia and had made a demonstration to within three miles of Lynchburg, giving the appearance of being the vanguard of a much larger force.
 Despite this new threat, Lee apparently decided to try for Lynchburg anyway.

 While the Union Army was closing in on Lee, all that lay between Lee and Lynchburg was Union cavalry.
 Lee hoped to break through the cavalry before infantry arrived.
 He sent a note to Grant saying that he did not wish to surrender his army just yet but was willing to discuss how Grant's terms would affect the Confederacy.
 Grant, suffering from a throbbing headache, stated that "It looks as if Lee still means to fight."
-The Union infantry was close, but the only unit near enough to support Sheridan's cavalry was Maj.
-Gen. John Gibbon's XXIV Corps of the Army of the James.
+The Union infantry was close, but the only unit near enough to support Sheridan's cavalry was Major General John Gibbon's XXIV Corps of the Army of the James.
 This corps traveled 30 mi in 21 hours to reach the cavalry.
-Maj.
-Gen. Edward O. C. Ord, commander of the Army of the James, arrived with the XXIV Corps around 4:00 a.m. while the V Corps of the Army of the Potomac was close behind.
+Major General Edward O. C. Ord, commander of the Army of the James, arrived with the XXIV Corps around 4:00 a.m. while the V Corps of the Army of the Potomac was close behind.
 Sheridan deployed his three divisions of cavalry along a low ridge to the southwest of Appomattox Court House.